hoch/WAAX/README.md

     + Updated dependencies with latest version: Gulp, Polymer
     + MUI elements updated for new version of Polymer
     + Timebase cleaned/refactored.
-    + Updated README and the project landing page.
+    + Updated README and the temporary landing page is removed.
+    + MUI elements and test files are now compatible with FireFox/Safari.

 - 1.0.0-alpha
     + First alpha version before stable release.